Inquisition in late medieval England and Castile-León: socio-political uncertainty, human doubt, and the coming of heresy

 In the short term the project's aims are twofold.
 Firstly, to understand how wide-scale socio-political events cause a shift in inquisitorial discourse in the regions and period concerned.
 Secondly, to lead the way in intiating a systematic dismantling of the Leyenda Negra ('Black Legend') in relation to the Spanish Inquisition (1478-1834) by demonstrating the presence of inquisition in both regions in the Late Middle Ages.

-In the long term Eduardo's aim is that the returns of his investigation and further research, highlighting the relation between crises and scapegoating, will be of use for United Kingdom and Spanish government organisations, as well as international bodies such as the ECRI (European Commission against Racism and Intolerance), the European Parliament's LIBE (Committee on Civil Liberties, Justice and Home Affairs), and the United Nation's Forum on Minority Issues.
+In the long term Eduardo's aim is to to inform the Present with reference to the Past for effective policy-making to generate trust and toleration.
+Very relevant to our modern society, Eduardo's project highlights the relation between crises and scapegoating and can be of use for United Kingdom and Spanish government organisations, as well as international bodies such as the ECRI (European Commission against Racism and Intolerance), the European Parliament's LIBE (Committee on Civil Liberties, Justice and Home Affairs), and the United Nation's Forum on Minority Issues.

 Eduardo is an interdisciplinary student with interests ranging from anthropology to manuscript studies and covering religious history, art, and literary studies.

 'Condemnant quo non intellegunt: State-sponsored (mis)representation of Wycliffites and conversos in fifteenth-century England and Castile', Aberystwyth Early Modern Conference 2020: Community and Identity, Aberystwyth University - Prifysgol Aberystwyth (29-30 June 2020).
 [Due to the risks posed by COVID-19 (coronavirus) the organising committee has POSTPONED this event.
 Pending reschedule: new date to be posted when announced.]